Darkmyter/AI-resources/Resources/Interviews/Readme.md

-## Data Science and Machine learning Interview resources
+# Data Science and Machine learning Interview resources

+All the knowledge you need to crack any Data Science interview:

 * ⭐ [Cracking the Data Science Interview](https://github.com/khanhnamle1994/cracking-the-data-science-interview)